 Technology overtook the smart media card solution, but the USB flash drives grew to dominate the market and have been included on all the keyboards since the PSR-3000.
 It is now a simple matter to download files from the internet, store them on your personal computer, copy them to a flash drive, and then take that drive to your Yamaha keyboard and have all those files available for your use in making music.

 OK, in just about anything you are doing with your keyboard you will be working with files.
 So, you need to understand all about files, about folders, and about storage options (USER, FLOPPY, CARD, USB1, and HD1).
-The lessons in this section (File System, File Operations, Naming Files, Viewing Files, Creating Folders, Copying Files, Changing OTS, and Copying Multi Pads) will help you learn how to understand and work with Yamaha files.
+Eight lessons in this section (File System, File Operations, Naming Files, Viewing Files, New Folders, Copying Files, Changing OTS, and Copying Multi Pads) help you learn how to understand and work with Yamaha files.
 The skills you learn here will be used in all subsequent lessons covering the various features of the keyboard.

 Almost everyone will also want to know how to get more files.
 While you can get thousands of additional files by ordering one of the PSR Tutorial Data Collections, most users will get their free files from the internet.
 The File Downloads lesson will help those who are new to this process.
 Most internet files are compressed to save storage space and download time so users have to uncompress the files back to their normal size before they can be used.
 The File Compression lesson points you to several internet sites that explain this process and can provide you with a variety of file compression utilities if you need them.
 For those uncomfortable with the downloading and unzipping process, PSR Tutorial Data collections can be ordered along with a USB drive where the data is provided uncompressed and ready to use as soon as you put the USB drive into your keyboard.